hpy9707/Assignment3/FIT2096 Week 6 Solution/readme.txt

 Clips has restriction you can reload.
 Another Important thing : I don't what happens with my VS somtimes it occurs a database error.
 And if you just run that again it will works.
 It is not a compile error.
+Also for the convenience of zipping and uploading I will make a copy of the whole project and delete something unimportant to cut the storege